PyNoki/NewWorld-Auto-Fisher/README.txt

-You will NEED TO change your fishing cast key to "-" DO NOT stand in the water while fishing, or else the bot can't fix your pole.
+• Change your fishing cast key to "-"
+• DO NOT stand in the water while fishing, or else the bot can't fix your pole
+• PUT UR SETTINGS ON HIGH

 --Packages you will need--
 pip install pynput